 Posthumanities International Network (PIN) – collaboration between Linköping University (Prof. Cecilia Åsberg), Utrecht University (Prof. Rosi Braidotti), Goldsmiths University of London (Prof. Matthew Fuller) and Warwick University (Dr. Olga Goriunova).

-Posthumanism Research Institute (PRI) at Brock University, Canada, and
+Posthumanism Research Institute (PRI) and Posthumanism Research Network at Brock University, Canada.

 GEXcel International Collegium for Advanced Transdisciplinary Gender Studies

 The International Network for ECOcritical and DECOlonial Research